SharePoint/sp-dev-docs/docs/solution-guidance/portal-overview.md

 ## Target audience

-Most sections target portal developers, but if you don't have a developer background, you can still use these guidelines because they discuss general areas such as information architecture, branding, and go live.
+Most sections target portal developers, but if you don't have a developer background, you can still use these guidelines because they discuss general areas such as information architecture, branding, and deployment.

 ## Portal guidance overview